ben-shearlaw/trailstone_solution/README.md

 ## Running the App Using Virtual Environment (venv)

+Note: if running using venv, there could be issues regarding perms for writing files to the output dir and/or logs dir.
+These dirs can be changed in settings.py

 1. Clone this repository
 2. Create & Activate venv
 3. Install requirements